WE'VE NOT CLOSED OUR CLASSROOM BUT OPENED IT UP!

 Both groups have access to challenging climbing equipment, balancing beams and a range of bikes which stretch different muscles.
 We also have a mud kitchen, sensory hut and a huge outdoor sand pit.

 When the pandemic started we felt the safest place for our older children was to be outside in the fresh air as much as possible and in most weathers.
 We developed an outside classroom in our playground and brought the indoors, outside.

 The 3 and 4 year olds have access to all the usual stimulating activities which promote learning and helps them to prepare for school, the only difference is - that it's in a much richer and calmer environment - outside.

 Rachel is currently doing her forest school training which will be completed in 2024 - watch this space!

 We put our hoods up!
 The children love putting on their welly's and splashing in the puddles.
 The wet weather transforms their play - they use different scoops, containers and sea life figures to investigate the rain water.
 We also have shelter in our outside under cover areas.

-We provide all our parents with a recommended kit list which can be found here.
+Check out our recommended kit list which can be found here.

 We also incorporate mindfulness at the end of our yoga sessions.
 This gives children time to check in with their own body and think about how they are feeling.